 Capital Gains Tax Savings

 In addition to a deduction for income taxes on gifts to a private foundation, donors may also be able to avoid paying capital gains taxes by donating highly appreciated assets to a private foundation.
 For example, if a donor were to give appreciated stock to a foundation, he or she would be entitled to receive an income tax deduction for the full, fair-market value of the stock.
-When the foundation decides to sell the stock in the future, it will pay only the nominal excise tax of 1% or 2% on the net capital gains.
+When the foundation decides to sell the stock in the future, it will pay only the nominal excise tax of 1.39% on the net capital gains.

 Estate Tax Savings

 When assets are contributed to a private foundation, they are excluded from the donor’s estate and, as a result, are not subject to either federal or state estate taxes.
 For high-net-worth individuals who have a strong charitable interest, private foundations offer an opportunity to avoid paying estate taxes while simultaneously creating a lasting philanthropic legacy.

 Benefits of a Private Foundation vs. a Public Charity

 According to the National Center for Charitable Statistics, there are approximately 1,097,689 public charities in the United States, and perhaps just 90,000 private foundations.
 The reason why public foundations vastly outnumber private foundations is largely explained by financial considerations: A public charity can solicit support from the general public, government, and private foundations whereas a private foundation is funded by an individual, family, or corporation.
 Although Foundation Source has lowered the cost of starting and managing a private foundation, making it practical to establish a private foundation with as little as $250,000 in initial funding, public charities often have lower start-up costs and no minimal revenue requirements.